johannaSommer/generalization-neural-co-solvers/README.md

 ### I want to integrate a different Neural TSP solver, what do I do?
 Similar to the SAT case, make sure that your model implements the functions `reconstruct` and `collate_fn`.
 The TSP attack operates on the coordinates of the TSP problem, which means that your collate function has to store the coordinates of each sample and your reconstruction functionality has to build a graph (plus possible features, labels, etc.) from these coordinates.

-### What about the ConvTSP model?
-This repository is currently WIP and we will add the ConvTSP model and attacks as soon as possible, latest by the ICLR 2022 conference.